Marketing to Gamers: Understanding the Gaming Communities

 A test run will provide valuable insight and allows you to make a few changes based on new information derived from the responses of the gamers that tested.
 You may also consider launching the game in the specific areas that are known for contributing a lot to the revenue generated by the gaming industry.
 Take a look at this top 100 list of countries ranked according to their game revenues (Spoiler alert - China ranks first).

-It may seem like a lot of work at first, but marketing is actually quite a bit of fun.
+It may seem like a lot of work at first, but video game marketing is actually quite a bit of fun.
 In fact, it is almost as fun as actually developing the game.
 The idea of creating a strategy and watching it bring the desired success is fulfilling.
 All you need is the right amount of information and desire.
 We've provided the information, so it's up to you now.
 Best of luck!